cesanta/mongoose-os-docs/mdash/notifications.md

 Note that the format of data is arbitrary - it could be anything: a number, a string, an array, or a complex nested object.
 It's up to you.
-In this example, a simple object `{"temperature": 12.34}` is used, which generates the following notification:
+In this example, a simple object `{"temperature": 12.34}` is used.
+The example  generates the following notification:

 ```javascript
 {